Ambroise Pare Society (OMFS Interest Group)

 Dr. Melinda Sanders

-The School of Medicine Pediatric Clinic is a student run clinic located at two different shelters in Hartford, My Sister's Place and Salvation Army Marshall House.
-Both clinics operate on a bi-weekly basis and allow students the opportunity to interact with children and local pediatricians in an acute care setting.
-In addition to our clinics there are educational events for the residents of the shelters, largely women and their children, which aim to educate families about normal childhood development and how to address common childhood illnesses.
+The School of Medicine Pediatric Clinic is a student run clinic currently located at a shelter in Hartford, My Sister's Place.
+The clinic operates on a bi-weekly basis and allows students the opportunity to interact with children and local pediatricians in an acute care setting.
+In addition to our clinics there are educational events for the residents of the shelter, women and their children, which aim to educate families about normal childhood development and how to address common childhood illnesses.
 Students in all four years of medical school are encouraged to participate.
+In addition, members are also involved with fund raising and health fairs.

 Dr. Mark Greenstein